 Languages at Stages 1 and 2 follow the SACE curriculum and are generally taken up by students at the Continuers level after they have studied the language throughout the Middle School.
-If students have competed minimal study in Italian they can take up SACE Stage 1 beginners Italian or Chinese at Year 11.
-As either 10 credit or 20 credit subjects.
+If students have competed minimal study in Italian they can take up SACE Stage 1 beginners Italian at Year 11 as either 10 credit or 20 credit subjects.

-Dora Bruno, HASS and Languages Coordinator Email: Dora.Bruno121@schools.sa.edu.au
+Dora Bruno, Senior Leader HASS, Languages and International Programs

+Email: Dora.Bruno121@schools.sa.edu.au